thingsboard/thingsboard.github.io/_includes/docs/reference/monolithic.md

 ## Introduction

-This article describes monolithic architecture and consist of high level diagram, description of data flow between various components and some architecture choices made.
+This article describes monolithic architecture and consist of high-level diagram, description of data flow between various components and some architecture choices made.

 Please note that ThingsBoard v2.2, the platform supports [**microservices**](/docs/{{docsPrefix}}reference/msa/) deployment mode.